Luz Zamora makes films. She always has.

 But as fate would have it, things at home would get much worse, and with her father’s passing, Luz would have to deal with another hardship — the painful reality that the time she took off from school to help her family at home also meant she wasn’t working and making enough money to return in the fall.
 Unable to pay a deposit for another place in the city, Luz recalled that a friend of hers had mentioned International House.
 “Other places required deposits, and months in advance,” she says, “but the possibility of financial aid at International House meant that maybe I could come back to New York City to finish my studies.”

-The day Luz was awarded a scholarship to live at International House, a Venezuelan filmmaker had been visiting and the two celebrated.
+The day Luz was awarded financial aid to live at International House, a Venezuelan filmmaker had been visiting and the two celebrated.
 “It was like, in the middle of the darkness of what Venezuela was experiencing right now, this was the light at the end of the tunnel telling me that I had to keep going.”

 As we sit, the lights from the chandeliers in the International House’s Main Lounge shimmer and a light breeze grazes the French doors to the garden.
 “Even so, you don’t disconnect from home,” she says, hushed.
 “The situation there is still bad — we have hyperinflation of around 500%, people are lining up for food and there’s no medicines, not even basic medicines.”
 It’s a tradition among young Venezuelans abroad to send care packages to their families through whichever friends are traveling back to the country.
 “I ask my mother, what can you not find there, and then I prepare a package — not to heavy — to send home with a friend,” she says.
 “Now, I’m traveling for Christmas and a friend asked me if I could bring some foods home, and I say ‘of course,’ but sometimes even when you pass customs in Venezuela, they steal your food, because everyone is in the same situation of need.”